okichan/portfolio_v2/readme.md

 This was my official effed up moment.
 I once wiped out my 5-hour work of `readme.md` because there was a conflict between local file and remote.
 And I force overwrote my latest one saved in the remote with the old one saved in the local by doing `git push -f`. <br>
 This happened because I kept editing my `readme.md` in remote repository directly.
 I did create `.gitignore` in my local to exclude any `.md` files but it wasn't working for some reasons and thus `readme.mb` was pushed to remote when I only meant to push other files.
 Screw me.
+- Try getting a big picture ―  there were a few instances where I had to do repeat my work because the images I prepared weren't big enough, so when it's zoomed in it became looking a bit ugly.